 When the question “what is sustainable fashion” is answered another question probably comes to mind: Why is sustainable fashion important?

-And if you think that is a heck of a lot of water then think about the fact, the fashion emissions are estimated to grow 63% by 2030.
-This means sustainable fashion is very important if we don’t more lakes to dry out.
+And if you think that is a heck of a lot of water then think about the fact, the fashion emissions are estimated to grow by 63% in 2030.
+This means sustainable fashion is not only very important but necessary if we don’t want more lakes to dry out.

 Every year millions of tons of clothes become waste.
 And a huge amount of that is burned leading to even more pollution and CO2 emission.
 Some studies show that more than 90 million tons of clothes become waste every year!
-Imagine if all that clothes could be used as recycled material!
+Imagine if all that clothes could be used or become recycled material.

 Which fashion brands are sustainable?